Urination: Clinical conditions

-A drug that increases urination is called a diuretic, whereas antidiuretics decrease the production of urine by the kidneys.
+Diuretics are drugs that increase the production of urine, whereas antidiuretics decrease it.

 Experimentally induced disorders

 There are three major types of bladder dysfunction due to neural lesions: (1) the type due to interruption of the afferent nerves from the bladder; (2) the type due to interruption of both afferent and efferent nerves; and (3) the type due to interruption of facilitatory and inhibitory pathways descending from the brain.
 In all three types the bladder contracts, but the contractions are generally not sufficient to empty the viscus completely, and residual urine is left in the bladder.
 Paruresis, also known as shy bladder syndrome, is an example of a bladder interruption from the brain that often causes total interruption until the person has left a public area.
 These people (males) may have difficulty urinating in the presence of others and will consequently avoid using urinals without dividers or those directly adjacent to another person.
 Alternatively, they may opt for the privacy of a stall or simply avoid public toilets altogether.